SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/microsoft-defender-for-cloud.md

 1. In the **Microsoft Defender** console, select **Security Alerts** under **General** section.
 1. In the **Security Alerts** page, select the **Sample Alerts** tab.
 1. Click on **Create sample alerts** to receive the sample alerts.
-Thereby, to validate that the sample alerts are forwarded to the configured Event Hub instance.
+This validates that the sample alerts are forwarded to the configured Event Hub instance.

 <br/> <img src={useBaseUrl('img/integrations/microsoft-azure/validate-microsoft-defender-alerts.png')} style={{border:'1px solid gray'}} alt="validate-microsoft-defender-alerts" width="800"/>